 Intended Learning Outcomes Teaching and Learning Methods How Demonstrated?
-Explain economic and financial models and apply them appropriately.
-Years 1, 2 and 3: Lectures, tutorials, seminars, computer classes, module outlines, coursework, formative feedback.
-Formative coursework, summative coursework, dissertation, exams, projects.
-Employ quantitative economic and financial analysis.
-Years 1, 2 and 3: Lectures, tutorials, seminars, computer classes, module outlines, coursework, formative feedback.
-Formative coursework, summative coursework, dissertation, exams, projects.
-Demonstrate the ability to apply economic/financial/mathematical theories and techniques in a work place setting (Year in Industry variant only) Developing the ability to apply economic/financial/mathematical theories and concepts to real world situations within the work environment (Year in Industry variant only).
-Reflective log, skills audit, employer feedback and final report/presentation (Year in Industry variant only).
+Explain economic and financial Years 1, 2 and 3: Lectures, Formative coursework, models and apply them tutorials, seminars, computer summative coursework, appropriately. classes, module outlines, dissertation, exams, projects. coursework, formative feedback.

+Intended Learning Outcomes Teaching and Learning Methods How Demonstrated?
+Employ quantitative economic Years 1, 2 and 3: Lectures, Formative coursework, and financial analysis. tutorials, seminars, computer summative coursework, classes, module outlines, dissertation, exams, projects. coursework, formative feedback.
+Demonstrate the ability to apply Developing the ability to apply Reflective log, skills audit, economic/financial/mathematical economic/financial/mathematical employer feedback and final theories and techniques in a theories and concepts to real report/presentation (Year in work place setting (Year in world situations within the work Industry variant only).
+Industry variant only) environment (Year in Industry variant only).
 The extent to which a student will have the opportunity to do this will vary according to the type of placement.